 A healthy, plentiful water supply begins by protecting water at its source; we can all make smart choices to positively impact the quality of our water.
-A brief synopsis "We All Have a Hand in Water Protection" follows, but please visit online at www.utilities.columbus.gov for more detailed information.
-Look for the Be More Green icon.
+A brief synopsis "Help Keep It Clean" follows, but please visit online at www.utilities.co-lumbus.gov for more detailed information.
+Look for the "Be More Green" and "Keep It Clean" icons.

-We All Have a Hand in Water Protection
+Help Keep It Clean - We All Have a Hand in Water Protection